mikosik/smooth-build/doc/tutorial.md

 File myFile = textFile("I love text files.", "secret.txt");
 ```

-If a function has more than one parameter with default value and we want to specify
+If a function has more than one parameter with default value, and we want to specify
-value for only some default parameters we can select that parameters by prefixing
+values only for some of them then we can select those parameters by prefixing
 argument with parameter name and equal sign `=`.
 For example:

 ```